-- (a) With the license holder's consent, an individual may be present in the licensed space, may care for the family child care license holder's own child both inside and outside of the licensed space, and is exempt from the training and supervision requirements of section 245J.06 if the individual: - (1) is related to the license holder or to the license holder's child, as defined in section 245A.02, subdivision 13, or is a household member who the license holder has reported to the county agency; - (2) is not a designated caregiver, helper, or substitute for the licensed program; - (3) is involved only in the care of the license holder's own child; and - (4) does not have direct, unsupervised contact with any nonrelative children receiving services. - (b) If the individual in paragraph (a) is not a household member, the individual is also exempt from background study requirements under chapter 245C.
+(a) With the license holder's consent, an individual may be present in the licensed space and care for the family child care license holder's own child both inside and outside of the licensed space and is exempt from the training and supervision requirements of section 245J.10 if the individual:

+- (1) is related to the license holder or to the license holder's child, as defined in section 245A.02, subdivision 13, or is a household member who the license holder has reported to the county agency; - (2) is not a designated caregiver, helper, or substitute for the licensed program at the time that they are supervising the license holder's own child; - (3) is involved only in the care of the license holder's own child; and - (4) does not have direct, unsupervised contact with any nonrelative children in care. - (b) If the individual in paragraph (a) is not a household member, the individual is also exempt from background study requirements under chapter 245C. - (c) The entirety of this chapter applies at all times, including when caregivers care for their own children of child care age in the program, except as provided in paragraph (d). - (d) The following sections do not apply to caregivers with regards to the care of their own children of child care age in the program: - Section 245J.13 [Behavior Guidance];